 Management Consulting Services

-Dr. Jeri DeVale is a Ph.D. in both clinical and organizational psychology and development.
+Dr. Jeri DeVale has a Ph.D. in both clinical and organizational psychology and development.
 She is a change and effectiveness expert located in St. Petersburg, Florida.
 She works to help you achieve greater success by increasing both the profit and health of your organization simultaneously.
 She creates a quality control program for the people processes of your organization.
 It is the quality control of all of the people processes (often the how people go about getting things done) of an organization, including the corporate culture both conscious and unconscious that drives an organization to health, effectiveness and profit.
 Her Ph.D. dissertation was on Overcoming Resistance to Excellence in Organizations.
 This includes many elements like correcting communication skills to win -win scenarios: clarifying strategic planning, setting goals and action plans, strengthening mission statement, clearer definitions of goals and objectives, trust building and team building, stress management, re-designing the structure of an organizations, developing the organization skills, resolving conflict and resistance to excellence in organizations.
 It has a definite focus on action research and learning how to keep an organization healthy and profitable.
 Any business organization including government entities would benefit from this services.
 All of the statistics show that organizations that have the highest TRUST levels are the most profitable and healthy.
-Fees that normally run $120 an hour are available for $60 an hour through the non-profit.
+Fees that normally run $250 an hour are available for $60 an hour through the non-profit.
 The initial consultation is free.
 Consultations can be conducted in person at my local office, by phone or online thru video conference.
 Please call or fill out the form on this page to schedule.

 A dictionary defines it this way: